 The brandy Alexander is the ultimate holiday nightcap.
 It's hard to beat sitting back and relaxing with this drink after a busy day.
 Yet, it's just as amazing when served with dessert at the holiday dinner table.

 It's a creamy delight and a very quick cocktail to mix up.
 You'll simply shake brandy, crème de cacao, and cream, strain it, and enjoy!
 It comes together with such perfection that you would think it's far more complicated than it is.

 10 of 10

 Holidays are about celebrating and sometimes you have to bring out the bubbly and do it up in style.
 That is where the poinsettia comes in.
-A few sparkling drinks are as magical as this shining star of the cocktail world.
+Few sparkling drinks are as magical as this shining star of the cocktail world.

 The recipe requires just three ingredients: orange liqueur, cranberry juice, and Champagne.
-There are no special tools or techniques, simply pour, serve and enjoy the memories.
+There are no special tools or techniques, either.
+All you have to do is pour, serve, and enjoy the memories.